PayPal to QuickBooks Desktop Converter (IIF)

 Download Sample PayPal Export

-Sample CSV to test the import
+Sample CSV to test the converter

 Download Sample